How to Prepare for the Worst Case

 Blackouts & Other Threats

 Recently, after reading the book Vom Verlust der Freiheit6 (On the loss of freedom) by Raymond Unger, I decided to invest more in my security and safety.
 Ungers’ book has a chapter about the consequences of a Blackout, and it’s not an easy read.

 We throw around the term “Blackout” when the energy goes out for 10 minutes, but people are not aware those aren’t Blackouts.
 A Blackout is dangerous, life-threatening, and society-destroying.
 After one week the first people will start dying, after two weeks we would be back to the middle-ages with warlords and the rule of the strongest.

 Float to the top or sink to the bottom.
 Everything in the middle is the churn.

 The whole European energy grid is in a bad state.
 The push for green energy will worsen the problem soon.
 Germany had two Brownouts (near Blackouts) in the last two years that could be prevented by transferring energy from neighboring countries.

 And Blackouts are yet one possible threat to civilization.
-A solar flare might destroy our grid and computers, as Bret Weinstein describes in his article.
-It’s much more likely our civilization might end from a solar flare than global warming or an asteroid.
+A solar flare might destroy our grid and computers, as Bret Weinstein describes in his article.7 It’s much more likely our civilization might end from a solar flare than global warming or an asteroid.

-Other things might be natural disasters like floods or storms, social uprising, riots, disrupted supply chains due to wars and catastrophes, hacker attacks on infrastructure, or the prospect of a future war with China.
+Other things might be natural disasters like floods or storms, social uprising, riots, disrupted supply chains8 due to wars and catastrophes, hacker attacks on infrastructure, or the prospect of a future war with China.

 shit hits the fan.
 I’ve seen how poorly the German government handled the 100-year flood in 2021, the Corona crisis, and how our soon-to-be chancellor Olaf Scholz failed as mayor of Hamburg to protect the city when hundreds of Antifa rioters unleashed violence on the city for multiple days during the G20 Summit in 2017.9